-With Chase’s recent announcement of the all-new Chase Sapphire Reserve, the hearts of frequent travelers became excited and dismayed simultaneously.
+With Chase’s announcement of the Chase Sapphire Reserve®, the hearts of frequent travelers became excited and dismayed simultaneously.
 Why?
-Because of Chase’s “5/24” Rule that has surprisingly declined the applications of many Sapphire Reserve applicants with excellent credit scores.
+Because of Chase’s “5/24” Rule that has surprisingly declined the applications of many Chase Sapphire Reserve applicants with excellent credit scores.

 What is the 5/24 Rule?

 Chase has a policy called the “5/24 Rule” that they use as part of their criteria when determining whether to approve or deny applicants for any of the Chase family of credit cards, including the Chase Sapphire Reserve.
 It is called the 5/24 Rule because any applicant that has been approved for 5 credit cards within the previous 24 months is automatically declined.

 Applicants can even be penalized if they are added as an authorized user for other credit cards.
 For example, you might be the primary cardholder for 4 credit cards and an authorized user on the 5th credit card.
 If that 5th credit card application occurs within 24 months from the first credit card approval, you are ineligible to try for the Sapphire Reserve.
 Although can contest this fact with a Chase Representative and they may not count an authorized user account against you.

 Although Chase has not officially published anything (with one exception) regarding the 5/24 rule, it is well-known in the travel rewards arena that the 5/24 rule is alive and well regarding the Chase Sapphire Reserve.
 For a brief period of time, Chase had even published the following statement on the Sapphire Reserve application page: “You will not be approved for this card if you have opened 5 or more cards within the past 24 months.”
 For unspecified reasons, that written language is no longer on the Chase website (but the rule is still in effect).

 You are in the clear if you have an excellent credit score, and haven’t applied for more than 5 credit cards in the last 24 months.